 - hold the British Science Festival and the National Science and Engineering Week, events that promote science and raise the public’s awareness of science issues

-- fund the work of 3 independent national academies: the Royal Society, the British Academy and the Royal Academy of Engineering
+- fund the work of 4 independent national academies:

 - make science and engineering policy decisions that are informed by monitoring public opinion

-- promote science in schools and fund programmes and events that inspire students to study STEM subjects
+- encourage science in schools and fund programmes and events that inspire students to study STEM subjects

-The Department for Business, Innovation and Skills (BIS) undertook a review of the Science and Society Programme in 2012, in collaboration with the science community, business, educators, media and civil society groups.
+The Department for Business, Innovation and Skills (BIS) undertook a review of the Science and Society Programme in 2012, working with:

-- target new audiences - public engagement with science in general is gaining momentum but the current audience is largely already interested in science - there is a collective need to do more to take science to those not currently engaged
+- target new audiences: public participation with science in general is gaining momentum but the current audience is largely already interested in science, there is a collective need to do more to take science to those not currently involved

-- engage with people where they naturally congregate, rather than expecting them to come to us
+- interact with people where they naturally congregate, rather than expecting them to come to us